papermana/eslint-config-basic/README.md

-# eslint-config-basic
+# `eslint-config-personal`
-Just my basic ESLint config
+Just my personal ESLint config.

 The rules were last revised for versions:
   * basic: `eslint` 3.3.1